DataDog/documentation/content/agent/autodiscovery.md

   - `%%host%%`: autodetect the network (use `bridge` or, if only one network is attached, this one)
   - `%%host_<NETWORK NAME>%%`: specify the network name to use, when attached to several networks (e.g. `%%host_bridge%%`, `%%host_myredisnetwork%%`, ...)

-- Container hostname: `hostname` (added in Agent 6.4, docker listener only)
+- Container hostname: `hostname` (added in Agent 6.4, Docker listener only)
   - `%%hostname%%`: retrieves the `hostname` value from the container configuration.
 Only use it if the `%%host%%` variable cannot fetch a reliable IP (example: [ECS awsvpc mode][25]

 - Container port: `port`